dojo/framework/docs/en/middleware/supplemental.md

     -   Remove the item from the cache.
 -   `icache.clear(invalidate: boolean = true)`
     -   Clears all values currently stored in the widget's local cache.
+-   `icache.pending(key: string)`
+    -   Returns the status of async setters for the key

 The current cache value is passed when a function is passed to `icache.set`, the example below demonstrates using the current value to for an incrementing number.